-Doubts raised on Hanjin rehab plan as ships clog Busan port
+Hanjin Shipping gets $54 million loan to unload stranded cargo

 Court officials were not immediately available for comment.

-Shares in Hanjin plunged more than 20 percent to a record low after the court comments were reported, which lent support to the view the company will slide into liquidation.

-Rival Korean shipping company Hyundai Merchant Marine Co Ltd (HMM) (011200.KS) surged 16 percent to a near two-week high.
+Shares in Hanjin dropped by more than a fifth to a record low after the court comments were reported, which lent support to the view the company will slide into liquidation.
+Shares of rival Hyundai Merchant Marine Co Ltd (HMM) (011200.KS) rose 16 percent to a near 2-week high.

 On Wednesday, HMM said it would add a vessel on the Busan to Europe route starting Sept.
 29 to ease the capacity squeeze caused by Hanjin's collapse.

-"HMM is the only national shipping company that is left to take care of what Hanjin Shipping was in charge of for now," said Cho Byung-hyun, an analyst at Yuanta Securities Korea.
+"HMM is the only national shipping company left to take care of what Hanjin Shipping was in charge of for now," said Cho Byung-hyun, an analyst at Yuanta Securities Korea.

 "The market is expecting HMM to take back Hanjin's pie from the industry though there is still some possibility that shipping companies from China, Taiwan, or Hong Kong would come in."

-(Additional reporting by Dahee Kim; Editing by Lincoln Feast and Tony Munroe)
+Additional reporting by Dahee Kim; Editing by Lincoln Feast, Tony Munroe and Ian Geoghegan